aditrada/blog/the_evolution_of_software.md

 **Limitation:** Even though a lot of new applications were unlocked and we have come even closer to approximating the human brain, there are still some limitations:

 * Computing systems so far have been rather passive and could not “do stuff” by independently reasoning through problems like a human would.
 * In many cases, neural networks began to reach and exceed human performance on many tasks e.g. natural language, computer vision, and Go to name a few.
 It is natural therefore to wonder whether these models have obtained a true human-level understanding of these tasks.
 And the more we began to wonder, the more we understood both about the complexities of the human brain and the difficulties in approximating it.
-Computers still could not do (as of Feb 2025\) (hierarchical) planning, reasoning, and many more nuanced behaviors. \[[2](http://go/will-llms-alone-take-us-to-agi)\] (see [go/will-llms-alone-take-us-to-agi](http://goto.google.com/will-llms-alone-take-us-to-agi)).
+Computers still could not do (as of Feb 2025\) (hierarchical) planning, reasoning, and many more nuanced behaviors.

 As we will see, these limitations and challenges will mostly be gone in the next breakthrough.